-In the film, the boy is a city-dweller, scornful of old-fashioned religious beliefs, but the girl lives in a rural village, and performs gracefully-choreographed Shinto ceremonies.
+Your Name falls into this category... disappointing for an adult-themed story.
+In the film, the boy is a city-dweller, scornful of old-fashioned cultural beliefs, but the girl lives in a rural village, and performs gracefully-choreographed Shinto ceremonies.
 Her grandmother explains the religion basics, throwing a cloak of spiritualism and mysticism over the story events, lending them belief credibility.

 PS: The firm from whom I bought the DVD of this film asked me to write a review of it but, after reading this, decided not to use it.
 I wonder why?

 October 2019 – Plot ideas for Your Name Remake:

 I heard that a US live-action remake of the Japanese Anime film Your Name was planned to star a Native American girl living in some small place near Chicago, and an American boy living in the city.
 Yet another Hollywood ‘whitewash’ of a foreign story, I thought.
 But now...
 I think that the idea has merit.
 Just so long as they don’t end up duplicating the plot weaknesses of the original and lack of visual clues to enable viewers to follow the story without confusion.
 If you agree or disagree, why don’t you email me?
 Just click on the ‘Email me!’ button at top right of this page.